COAS Advising Frequently Asked Questions

 If you did have two years of foreign language in High School, then whether you will have to take additional language courses depends upon your major.
 Language requirements vary by degree, so consult the course catalog, or check your degree evaluation for specifics. http://www.unf.edu/catalog/programs/ug/

 All BA (Bachelor of Arts) majors in the College of Arts and Sciences have to take either Foreign Culture classes or they can choose to complete a foreign language sequence at the college level.
 The Foreign Cultures option however is only available to those students who had two years of a consecutive foreign language in High School.
-For more information on the Foreign Language/Foreign Culture requirement, click this link: http://www.unf.edu/catalog/catalog.aspx?id=15032422595#Foreign_Language_Foreign_Culture
+More information on the Foreign Language/Foreign Culture requirement.

 Not every major has student organizations, groups or clubs.
 You may click on the link below to see a listing of these clubs or groups offered at UNF.
-If you do not find a club of interest at UNF you may petition to start a club by contacting Brett Weisman, Director of the Club Alliance office, at email@example.com
+If you do not find a club of interest at UNF you may petition to start a club by contacting the CA Director, at email@example.com

 All College of Art and Science (COAS) degrees require a minimum of 120 credit hours total, of which 48 hrs must be at the 3000/4000 level (upper level).
 In the link below you will find all other minimum degree requirements needed to graduate with a baccalaureate degree from COAS.